tomwhi/tomwhi.github.io/blog/posts/using-word-vectors-to-decipher-swedish-culture/index.md

 Rigorous quantification of something as hard-to-define as human culture has important and beneficial applications.

 As for future follow on work.
 Word vectors are, indeed, very cool.
-But <a href="https://arxiv.org/abs/1506.06726" target="_blank">thought vectors</a> - that, my friends, is the shit!
+But <a href="https://arxiv.org/abs/1506.06726" target="_blank">thought vectors</a> - are even cooler!
 The ability to quantify individual thoughts could be a boon to humanity when coupled with good visualisation techniques.
 They could (for example) be used to augment human's understanding of various topics, granting permanence and elucidating what is otherwise ephemeral and complex.

-# Motivation
+Thank you for reading!

-So, why did I do all this?
-A few reasons.
-I am currently (2017) employed as a bioinformatician, analysing genomics sequence data.
-It's an ongoing position, and quite interesting.
-I've <a href="https://scholar.google.com/citations?user=1280JtcAAAAJ&hl=en" target="_blank">delivered</a> research at the top level in the field over the years, including two co-first author Nature Genetics papers.
-Nevertheless, I'm considering shifting fields, given the amazing developments in NLP and deep learning over the past couple of years.
-I believe I have the technical ability and background to deliver in this area, and I did this project to demonstrate this.
-If you want to get in touch, please contact me by email: <whitington@protonmail.com>, see also my [about page](https://tomwhi.github.io/blog/pages/about/index.html).
-I'm based in Stockholm, Sweden.
+UPDATE (2023-02-03): This whole blog post is in many ways hopelessly outdated.
+But in particular I want to make a remark regarding the above "thought vectors": Arguably better terms for this could be "sentence embeddings", "contextualized word embeddings" - the kind of thing you get out of BERT and similar large language models.

 # Acknowledgements
 I wish to thank <a href="https://twitter.com/mattiasostmar" target="_blank">Mattias Östmar</a> and <a href="https://twitter.com/mikaelhuss" target="_blank">Mikael Huss</a>, who provided great insights and feedback throughout the project.